-Mel B Sets Record Straight About Rehab: ‘I’m Not An Alcoholic, ; No, I’m Not A Sex Addict’
+Mel B Sets Record Straight About Rehab: ‘I’m Not An Alcoholic, No, I’m Not A Sex Addict’

 “Well, it kind of got a little bit skewed with.
 Let’s put it that way.
 Now, I’ve been in therapy since my father got diagnosed with cancer nine years ago.”

-Mel then went on to confirm that she does in fact have PTSD but wanted to shoot down the rumors about her having an addition to sex and alcohol.
+Mel then went on to confirm that she does, in fact, have PTSD but wanted to shoot down the rumors about her having addictions to sex and alcohol.

 “My therapy changed a little bit because I was in a very intense relationship, which you can all read about in my book,” she said of her upcoming book, Brutally Honest, which is slated to be released in November.
 “I do address a lot of those issues.
 But no, I’m not an alcoholic; no, I’m not a sex addict.”